An upper bound for the number of chess diagrams without promotion: Methods

-The most important improvement of our method is to compute a better upper bound for the number of legal pawn positions.
-For that purpose, we define a class of pawn structures as follows: a class is an array of 8 columns.
+The most important improvement of our method is to compute a better upper bound for the number of legal pawn arrangements.
+For that purpose, we define a class of pawn arrangements as follows: a class is an array of 8 columns.
 Each column represents a file of the chessboard (first column is the a file,...and last column is the h file) and contains between 0 and 6 elements.
-The length of a column is the number of pawns on the file and the elements of this column are either +1 for white pawns or -1 for black pawns.
+The length of a column is the number of pawns on the file and the elements of this column are either $w$ for white pawns or $b$ for black pawns.
 The order of elements in a column is important: they are written according to their distance to the 7th rank of the chessboard.
 Thus the element of the first row of a given column is the closest pawn to the 7th rank and the element of the last row is the closest pawn to the second rank.
 Note that because no pawn can occupy the first and last rank of the board, a column can not contain more than 6 elements.

-For each class of pawn structure, it is easy to determine an upper bound for the number of possible positions of black and white pawns.
+For each class of pawn arrangements, it is easy to determine an upper bound for the number of possible arrangements of black and white pawns.
 Let us denote by $k_i$, $i=1,\ldots,8$ the number of elements of column $i$.
 These $k_i$ pawns can be placed on 6 squares.
-Since we know the relative position of white and black pawns on each file, the number of different positions of white and black pawns for a given class is equal to $\prod_{i=1}^{8}\binom{6} {k_i}$.
-A class of pawn structure does not indicate the square occupied by pawns, but only their position relatively to pawns of the same file.
-Hence, a great number of different pawn positions are encoded in the same class.
-This makes possible the computation and storage of all the legal classes of a given quadruplet.
+Since we know the relative position of white and black pawns on each file, the number of pawn arrangements for a given class is equal to $\prod_{i=1}^{8}\binom{6} {k_i}$.
+Knowing the class of pawn arrangements of a diagram does not indicate the square occupied by a given pawn, but only its position relatively to pawns on the same file.
+Hence, a great number of different pawn arrangements are encoded in the same class.
+This makes possible the computation and storage of all the legal classes of a given quadruplet, while the same would be impossible for legal pawn arrangements.